-We also wish to thank Mr. Shubhendra Tiwari and Md.
-Atif who made this book a valuable addition to the Oswaal Knowledge family.
-Their expert knowledge, advice and recommendations will help our readers gain valuable insights and knowledge and secure a high rank in these competitive examinations.
+We extend our heartfelt gratitude to Mr. Shubhendra Tiwari and Md.
+Atif whose invaluable knowledge, advice, and recommendations have elevated this book to the esteemed ranks of the Oswaal Knowledge family.
+Their expertise ensures that our readers gain insightful knowledge and secure high rankings in these highly competitive examinations.